Explainable Activity Recognition for Smart Home Systems: User Studies: Comparison of XAI Models

 \subsection{Metrics}

 Prior evaluation methods for explanations have examined qualities such as preference \cite{read1993explanatory}, perceived accuracy \cite{read1993explanatory}, user confidence \cite{ehsan2018learning}, and adequacy in justification \cite{ehsan2018learning}.
-Thus, we evaluated the effectiveness of each explanation type using similar metrics: \begin{description} \item [Preference Identification (\textit{PId}):] measures percentage of activities for which a given explanation type was preferred over others.
-Evaluated as a response to the question ``Which explanation do you prefer?''
+Thus, across both user studies, we evaluated the effectiveness of each explanation type using similar metrics, detailed below.

-\item [Perceived System Accuracy (\textit{SAcc}):] measures participants' self-reported perceptions on the system's ability to identify an activity correctly based on each explanation.
-Evaluated based on response to the statement ``The smart home correctly identified Pat's activity", measured on a 5-point Likert scale between Strongly Agree and Strongly Disagree.
+\begin{description} \item [Perceived System Accuracy (\textit{SAcc}):] measures participants' self-reported perceptions on the system's ability to identify an activity correctly based on each explanation.
+Evaluated based on response to the statement ``The smart home correctly identified Pat's activity", measured on a 5-point Likert scale between Strongly Agree and Strongly Disagree (Evaluated in Section \ref{sec:synchronous-study} \& \ref{sec:asynchronous-study}).

 \item [Perceived Confidence (\textit{Conf}):] measures the participants' self-reported confidence in the system's tracking abilities.
-Evaluated based on response to the statement ``Given the explanation, I am confident in the smart home's ability to accurately track Pat's activity", measured on a 5-point Likert scale between Strongly Agree and Strongly Disagree.
+Evaluated based on response to the statement ``Given the explanation, I am confident in the smart home's ability to accurately track Pat's activity", measured on a 5-point Likert scale between Strongly Agree and Strongly Disagree (Evaluated in Section \ref{sec:synchronous-study} \& \ref{sec:asynchronous-study}).

 \item [Perceived Justification Adequacy (\textit{JAdq}):] measures participants' self-reported perceptions on how adequately each explanation justifies a given activity.
-Evaluated based on response to the statement ``The smart home provides adequate justification as to why Pat is <activity>", measured on a 5-point Likert scale between Strongly Agree and Strongly Disagree. \end{description}
+Evaluated based on response to the statement ``The smart home provides adequate justification as to why Pat is <activity>", measured on a 5-point Likert scale between Strongly Agree and Strongly Disagree (Evaluated in Section \ref{sec:synchronous-study} \& \ref{sec:asynchronous-study}).